Welcome to TrinityLake

 Open Catalog Standards

-TrinityLake can be used as an implementation of open catalog standards like the Apache Iceberg REST Catalog (IRC) specification.
-The project provides an IRC server that users can run as a proxy to access TrinityLake and leverage all open source and vendor products that support IRC.
-This provides a highly scalable yet extremely lightweight IRC implementation where the IRC server is mainly just an authorization engine, and the main execution logic is pushed down to the storage layer and handled by this open Lakehouse format.
+TrinityLake can be used as an implementation of open catalog standards like the Apache Iceberg REST Catalog (IRC) standard.
+The project provides catalog servers like an IRC server that users can run as a proxy to access TrinityLake and leverage all open source and vendor products that support IRC.
+This provides a highly scalable yet extremely lightweight IRC implementation where the IRC server is mainly just a proxy, and the main execution logic is pushed down to the storage layer and handled by this open lakehouse format.
+See Catalog Integration for more details.

 Open Engines

-Through open table formats and open catalog standards, you can use TrinityLake with any open engine that supports them.
+Through open table formats and open catalog standards, you can use TrinityLake with any open engine that supports them, for example with the Spark Iceberg connector.
 In addition, TrinityLake is developing native connectors to various open engines such as Apache Spark.
 These native connectors will provide the full TrinityLake experience to users.